nirmal2013/Nis-hr-1/README.md

 # react-starter-webpack
+## A React Redux Node App with development and production Webpack build

-A base boilerplate React project which is ready to use for prototyping and production deployment.
+A base boilerplate React/Redux project which is ready to use for prototyping and production deployment.
 It has built in node server configured and utilizes the power of Webpack for module bundling.

 ## Usage